mclancy96/rails-mock-code-challenge-newsletter-signup/README.md

 ## The Domain

-The company wants to manage a list of subscribers and send out newsletters.
-Each subscriber has an `email` and a `name`.
-Each newsletter has a `title` and a `frequency` (e.g., weekly, monthly).
-Delivery logs track when a newsletter was sent to a subscriber, with a `sent_at` timestamp and a `status` (e.g., delivered, bounced).
+Everyone is so busy in BT!
+But the new newsletter initiative at Power is a BIG DEAL.
+Marketing Communications is preparing a Power newsletter logo, and there has been talk of an upcoming newsletter launch party amongst the Special Events Coordinators.

+We need a way to keep track of which subscribers are signed up for each newsletter.
+It looks like another Nitro Developer has already started building our application.
+We have models for `Subscriber` and `Newsletter`.
+But we need a way to associate subscribers with newsletters.

+We have several newsletters and each subscriber could potentially sign up for many newsletters.
+Each newsletter can have many subscribers.

 ## Instructions / Deliverables

 Read through the instructions to get a sense of the scope of this code challenge, and then tackle them one by one.

 1. Create the associations between models.
-You may need to alter the schema to get your code working.
-Once set up, you should be able to run `bin/rails db:seed` without errors, and confirm in a `bin/rails console` that subscribers, newsletters, and delivery logs have the correct relationships.
+You will have to alter the current schema to get your code working.
+Once you've set up your relationships properly, you will be able to run `bin/rails db:seed` without errors, and confirm in a `bin/rails console` that the subscribers and newsletters have been created with the proper relations.

-2. On the subscribers index page, a subscriber's `email` should link to their show page.
+2. On the newsletters index page, a newsletter's `title` should link to its show page.

-3. The subscriber show page should display the subscriber's email, name, and all newsletters they are subscribed to.
+3. The newsletter show page should include the newsletter's title, frequency (e.g., 'Weekly'), and all subscribers.
+Each subscriber's name should link to their show page.

-4. On the newsletter index page, a newsletter's title should link to its show page.
+4. On the subscribers index page, a subscriber's name should link to their show page.

-5. The newsletter show page should have its title, frequency, and display all subscribers.
+5. The subscriber show page should have their name, email, and display all of the newsletters they are subscribed to.

 6. One needs to be able to create a new subscriber in the app.
-A new subscriber requires an email and a name.
+A new subscriber requires a name, an email, and at least one newsletter to subscribe to.

-7. Delivery logs should track when a newsletter was sent to a subscriber, with a sent_at timestamp and a status.

-## Submission

-Do not push your changes up to Github.
-When you finish:

-1. If you haven't already, create a custom branch with `git checkout -b custom_branch`.
-1. `git add` and `git commit` your changes.
-1. From you custom branch, run `git format-patch master --stdout > your_name.patch`, replacing `your_name` with your first and last name.
-1. Send the patch file to your instructor on Connect before the specified time.
-Remember, you can use `open .` to launch a Finder window from your current directory, and then drag your file into Connect.
+7. A subscriber must have a valid email address and a name present.